-What assests do I need to provide my web developer with?
+What assets do I need to provide my web developer with?

 Technically, you shouldn’t have to give web developers any assets.
 All of your branding (logos, pictures, brand guidelines, etc.) should be sorted with the agency during the web design stage.

 The most important thing you can provide your web developer is time and communication.
 Making sure your web developer understands exactly what you’re looking for in a website is crucial.
-It’s much easier to plan something into a website during the design stage than building it and changing aspects of it afterward!
+It’s much easier to plan something into a website during the design stage than to build it and change aspects of it afterwards!